martin-at-orchard/Pi-DoorSensor/README.md

     `sudo /etc/init.d/nginx reload`

   * Test that PHP is working
-    * `sudo mv /var/www/html/index.nginx-debian.html index.php`
+    * `sudo mv /var/www/html/index.nginx-debian.html /var/www/html/index.php`
     * `sudo nano /var/www/html/index.php`
       * Add `<?php echo phpinfo(); ?>` just before the `</body>` tag, save and exit the editor
     * Refresh your web browser and you should see the nginx welcome page followed by the PHP information